 Just like with us, frostbite happens when the body gets too cold, and pulls warmth from limbs and edges of the body into the center to stay warm.
 Here’s some more detailed information about Frostbite and what to look for.

 More common, and much more dangerous, is hypothermia.
 Hypothermia is caused by low body temperature, and happens faster to animals in poor health or with reduced circulation.
 Here’s a useful guide about Hypothermia and what to look out for.
 Your vet will assess what kind of damage has been done, and take the necessary steps to treat them.

 If you’ve got a furry feline friend, do your best to make sure that they don’t have access to wherever you keep your car!
 Cats will curl up just about anywhere that’s warm and cozy, including recently-turned off car engines.
 Check beneath the car, honk the horn, or knock on the hood to scare them out of their warm and dangerous hiding place.

 Having your furnace checked, or using a carbon monoxide monitor in the house is also a good idea.
-Since carbon monoxide is odorless, we may not notice it, especially since we spend less time at home than our pets do, making them more vulnerable to carbon monoxide poisoning than us.
+Since carbon monoxide is odorless, we may not notice it, especially if we spend less time at home than our pets do, making them more vulnerable to carbon monoxide poisoning than us.
 Carbon monoxide can cause headaches, trouble breathing, and fatigue.

-Winter may not seem as debilitatingly cold to us as the summer can be debilitatingly hot, but it’s got its own set of major dangers.
 Our pets’ tolerance for cold isn’t as great as ours, so be sure to closely monitor their behavior in cold weather!